ryotamine/tweeter/README.md

 ## Dependencies

+- Node
 - Express
-- Node 5.10.x or above
 - MongoDB
 - body-parser
 - chance

 ## Getting Started

+1. Fork and clone.
-1. Install dependencies using the `npm install` command.
+2. Install dependencies using the `npm install` command.
-2. Start the web server using the `npm run local` command.
+3. Start the web server using the `npm run local` command.
-3. Go to <http://localhost:8080/> in your browser.
+4. Go to <http://localhost:8080/> in your browser.